gazebosim/gz-math/tutorials/example_vector2.md

 ./vector2_example
 ```

-The ouput of the program:
+The output of the program:

 ```{.sh}
 Vec2: 2 4